open-ephys/onix-docs/source/Hardware Guide/Lighthouses/setup.rst

       transmitters' range, so leave a safe margin.
     - A receiver must be in range of *both* transmitters in order to measure position.
     - Secure the base stations such that they can't be easily jostled or moved.
+The lighthouses interrupt their emission during movement.

     ..  figure:: ../../_static/images/lighthouses/lighthouse_active-range.svg